Security & Compliance Analyzer

 Scan Scheduling

-To set up daily scan scheduling, do the following:
+To configure daily scan scheduling, do the following:

 1. Click Schedule.

-2. Select the Scan the backup infrastructure daily at check box and set up the time.
+2. Select the Scan the backup infrastructure daily at check box and specify the time.

 3. If you want to receive scan results by email, select the Send scan results to the following recipients check box and specify one or several email addresses separated with a semicolon.
 You can use global notification settings or specify custom notification settings as required.